Apotheon - Initial Impressions

 Dark Souls Meets Dual Stick

-Apotheon on Steam allows for you to play with keyboard & mouse, as well as gamepad.
-I played mostly with gamepad, but I would say that the other method would probably be better in a lot of ways.
+Apotheon on Steam allows for you to play with a keyboard & mouse, as well as a gamepad.
+I played mostly with a gamepad, but I would say that the other method would probably be better in a lot of ways.

 Dark Souls mechanics work their way in with a little stamina bar that you'll have to monitor when you're swinging your weapon around.
 If it runs out, your strikes won't do much damage and you won't be able to guard attacks very well.
 Guarding attacks is pretty important because you take damage quickly in Apotheon.
 You can collect armor, which acts as an additional health bar to help mitigate the damage, but it depletes just as quickly.